gjermundgaraba/bjaanes.github.io/_posts/2015-03-22-what-we-should-learn-in-school.md

 ## Bug fixing.

-Fixing existing bugs in some code base your haven&#8217;t written yourself is not something though today.
+Fixing existing bugs in some code base your haven't written yourself is not something though today.
 Let people go into Open Source software and fix some bugs in existing project.
 Its what you will do your first years anyway!

 &nbsp;